MileHacker Logo

 • Beaches/Waterways: The The bay is mudflats, not recreational beaches.
 For traditional beaches, visit nearby coastal towns like Cancale or Saint-Malo.

-The mainland car parking area itself gives excellent perspectives, especially as the Mont is illuminated at dusk.
-Some of the lesser paths winding around the base of the Mont (outside the main Grande Rue) offer tranquil locations.
+The mainland car parking area itself gives excellent perspectives, especially when the Mont is illuminated at dusk.
+Some of the lesser paths winding around the base of the Mont (outside the main Grande Rue) offer less crowded spots.

 Museums & Cultural Institutions